-Get immigration advice
+Get specialist immigration advice

 - getting replacement immigration documents

-If your situation is more complicated
+If your problem is complicated

-- experiencing domestic violence
+- experiencing domestic abuse

 - a victim of trafficking